Sunday Mass Attendance

 The regular Mass schedule for a Family of Parishes may not assume more than two Masses per day per priest.

 We continue to see opportunity in improving our ratio of priests to Mass times across the archdiocese.
-28 of our Families exceed the Church law by one or more Mass times while 29 Families meet the expectation of no more than three Masses per weekend per assigned priest.
+This is certainly improving year-over-year, however, 25 of our Families exceed archdiocesan policy by one or more Mass times while 32 Families have met the expectation of no more than three Masses per weekend per assigned priest.
+Some of those Families exceeding may be relying on support from retired priests to maintain their schedules but this is not a healthy situation and one that can easily result in active priests taking on more Masses when retired priests are sick or not available.

 Family Priest to Mass Schedule Ratio